 War on ISIS

-Kurdistan Peshmerga Forces have been engaged in combat operations against ISIS since June of 2014, when ISIS first advanced into northwestern Iraq, capturing Mosul and the surrounding areas.
-Since then Peshmerga forces have defended a front line of nearly 650 miles against this most evil enemy, while offering more than 7,000 martyrs and over 10,000 wounded in the fight.
-With the help of the US-led international coalition, the Peshmerga were able to defeat the myth of ISIS and liberate the vast majority of the territory lost to ISIS in the summer of 2014.
+Kurdistan's Peshmerga Forces were engaged in combat operations against ISIS beginning in June of 2014, when ISIS first advanced into northwestern Iraq, capturing Mosul and the surrounding areas.
+In the years that followed, the Peshmerga forces defended a front line of nearly 650 miles against this most evil enemy, while suffering more than 1,800 martyrs killed and over 10,000 wounded in the fight.
+With the help of the US-led international coalition, the Peshmerga were able to defeat the myth of ISIS and liberate hundreds of square miles of territory lost to ISIS in the summer of 2014.